 This doesn't just apply to perishable products.
-Even some nonperishable products are designed to be consumed at lower temperatures - such as carbonated beverages.
+Even some non-perishable products are designed to be consumed at lower temperatures - such as carbonated beverages.
 So, storing and displaying these products at the correct temperatures is critical to consumers' experiences, brand reputation and, ultimately, sales.

 And while temperatures can vary significantly depending on the product - including whether it's chilled or frozen - even a difference of one degree in temperature could have an impact on the product, so there's very little room for variance.
+Simply, to keep food products safe and maximize shelf-life, your coolers need to operate consistently, all day, every day.

-"By law in some countries, commercial refrigeration systems must be monitored around the clock"
+By law in some countries, commercial refrigeration systems must be monitored around the clock.